howdoicomputer/bookshelfbot/README.md

 BookshelfBot is a Discord bot that fetches information for a book and then displays that information within a Discord message.

 This bot was inspired by the [Reddit GoodReads Bot](https://github.com/rodohanna/reddit-goodreads-bot) that I found out about through [/r/suggestmeabook](https://old.reddit.com/r/suggestmeabook/).
-Unfortunately, I cannot use GoodReads as they're deprecating their API so I use Google Books instead.
+Unfortunately, for this project, I cannot use GoodReads as they're deprecating their API so I use Google Books instead.

 ### NOTE THIS IS BASICALLY ALPHA SOFTWARE

 I wrote this in a night.
 It lacks tests.
-I'm a terrible Elixir developer If this breaks then I am sorry.
+I'm a terrible Elixir developer.
+If this breaks then I am sorry.
 Feel free to post an issue.

 ## [Add BookshelfBot to your Discord server](https://discord.com/api/oauth2/authorize?client_id=861069894648201228&permissions=2048&scope=bot%20applications.commands)

 ## Slash Commands

 `/info` - Displays information about the bot
-`/book <book_title>` - fetches information about a book using its title (this data comes from Google Books)
+`/book <book_title>` - Fetches information about a book using its title

 ## How it Works